sinisa-susnjar/cppbench/README.md

 until the last line, where sscanf is the slowest of all.

-The runtimes of the tests are printed with decreasing time resolutions, including the minimum, maximum and average runtimes along with the variance and standard distribution of the tests.
+The runtimes of the tests are printed with decreasing time resolutions, including the minimum, maximum and average runtimes along with the variance and standard deviation of the tests.

 Finally a set of text files is written for post-processing, containing the runtime results in the same resolution as chrono::high_resolution_clock - two files are